VzBoT3D/docs/docs/vz235_alu/electronics/Mellow Super8 V1.3.md

 If using Wago's you run a +V line to the top Wago and a -V to the Bottom Wago.
 From there we can start distributing it to our 5160's.

 ![48V setup](../../assets/images/manual/vz235_printed/electronics/48V_Setup.jpeg)
-{: .smallpictures }

 Plug in a Wire to the +V side of the wago and run it to your 5160.
-Put it in the Bottom slot like shown in the picture below.
+Put it in the Bottom slot like shown in the picture below.<br>
 Plug in a wire to the -V side of the Wago and run it to your 5160.
 Put it in the second slot of the 5160 like shown below.

 ![5160_48V](../../assets/images/manual/vz235_printed/electronics/5160_48V.jpeg)
-{: .smallpictures }

 Now do this for all your 5160's like you see down below.
 That's all the wiring you have to do for 48V.